General Fire Safety Hazards You Should Know

 Most flames are preventable.
-Those in charge of work environments and different buildings or structures to which the public can access, can avoid them by taking responsibility for and adopting the right behaviours and procedures.
+Those in charge of work environments and different buildings or structures to which the public can access can avoid them by taking responsibility for and adopting the right behaviors and procedures.

 Once you have recognized the risks, you should consider what actions are needed to reduce or eliminate the risk of people or property being harmed and damaged.

 For further information about fire safety, please do not hesitate to call us at 03 – 78314791.
-At AITO Firework, we provide consultancy service that will answer all your questions.
+At AITO Firework, we provide a consultancy services that will answer all your questions.